LJFloor/PostNLApi/README.md

 For these reasons a lot of fields are checked before sending the request to PostNL.
 This way a lot of low-hanging fruit can be caught.
 Think about catching invalid zipcodes, invalid country codes, etc.

-If you get a `ValidationException`, it means that the data you sent is not correct.
+If you get a `ValidationException`, it probably means you have an error in the data you sent.
 The exception message will contain more information on what went wrong.

 ```csharp